DoStini/feup-lpoo-proj/docs/README.md

 ### Conclusion

 Due to lack of time to test everything, we focused harder on testing the controllers and left some models fairly untested - also because the model usually has only setters and getters.
-However, we tried very hard to eliminate mutations in the tests, and we acomplished a very good result.
+However, we tried very hard to eliminate mutations in the tests, and we accomplished a very good result.
 The mutants left in the code are some basic `Thread.sleep`  which we didn't find a way of testing, and some boundaries issues.

 ## Self-evaluation